alexthewilde/obsidian-tasks-extended/README.md

 ## Installation

-1. Download this plugin and place it under `[your vault]/.obsidian/plugins/`
+1. Download this plugin and place it under `[path to your vault]/.obsidian/plugins/`
+2. `cd [path to your vault]/.obsidian/plugins/obsidian-tasks-extended`
-2. Run `npm i` to install its dependencies
+3. Run `npm i` to install its dependencies
-3. Enable the plugin in Obsidian Settings
+4. Enable the "Tasks Extended" plugin in Obsidian Settings
-4. Restart Obsidian
+5. Restart Obsidian

 ## Do Today Button